Amy-L-Adams/kakariki/SNPCalling.md

  ref_map.pl --samples alignment --popmap popmap.txt -T 8  -o output_refmap
 ```

 The  popmap can be created using the stacks help online and the barcodes file in this repository metadata.

-A cleaned popmap without the problematic samples can be found in the metadata folder: [metadata/popmap_clean.txt]( metadata/popmap_clean.txt)
+## SNP filtering

 I run populations again to obtain a VCF and check for low quality samples.